 Christmas at the Cary Arms

-In 2017, the hotel offers a three-night Christmas break, from Christmas Eve to breakfast the morning after Boxing Day.
-The inn promises seasonal dishes with a gastro-pub twist, entertainment and a chance to recharge your batteries—whether that means snuggling up with a good book by the fire; taking a brisk hike on the Devon Coastal Path or treating yourself to winter-warming spa treatments.
+During these breaks, the inn promises seasonal dishes with a gastro-pub twist, entertainment, and a chance to recharge your batteries—whether that means snuggling up with a good book by the fire, taking a brisk hike on the Devon Coastal Path, or treating yourself to winter-warming spa treatments.

-Today's the day to take off and explore the local area, maybe even go out in a boat if the weather's mild (as it can be in Devon this time of year) or drop a line off the fishing pier.
+Boxing Day is the day to take off and explore the local area, maybe even go out in a boat if the weather's mild (as it can be in Devon this time of year) or drop a line off the fishing pier.
 Of course, treatments in the Spa Room are available on Boxing Day so you could just indulge in some pampering.
 Boxing Day dinner is accompanied by the inn's resident pianist.

 Christmas at Cliveden

+Even before Nancy Astor became chatelaine of Cliveden, this amazing country pile had a reputation for house parties.
 Christmas at Cliveden is a three-night party with breakfast on the day of departure.
-The break includes surprise presents and lots of traditional activities.
-Make sure to pack your glad rags because there are two black tie affairs.
-Here's what to expect:
+The break includes surprise presents and lots of traditional activities as well as two black-tie affairs.

 Christmas at The Feversham Arms

 Join other guests on a guided walk to Rievaulx Abbey where you can warm up with hot chocolate and mince pies in the fresh air.
-The spa is available for treatments on Boxing Day.
-Dinner that evening... is black tie, at shared tables with other guests, and includes live entertainment.Continue to 7 of 12 below.
+Dinner that evening is a black-tie event where you share tables with other guests and includes live entertainment.

 Christmas at Fishmore Hall

-You can have lunch in the hotel on Boxing Day or give it a miss, choosing a traditional Boxing Day tramp in the out of doors, and fill up on afternoon tea and cakes until 5 p.m. instead.
-A three-course dinner is served from 7 p.m.Continue to 8 of 12 below.
+Have lunch in the hotel on Boxing Day or give it a miss, choosing a traditional Boxing Day tramp in the out of doors, and fill up on afternoon tea and cakes until 5 p.m. instead.
+A three-course dinner is served starting at 7 p.m.

 Christmas at Holbeck Ghyll

-This lovely Arts & Crafts period house with many original features is in the heart of Beatrix Potter Country.
+Holbeck Ghyll serves up it's country house Christmas feasts in one of the north's best restaurants overlooking Lake Windermere.
+This lovely Arts & Crafts period house has many original features and is located in the heart of Beatrix Potter Country.
 There's always a good chance of a white Christmas in the Lake District as well.
-Their country house Christmas is a 4-night package that's a real English house party:
+Their country house Christmas deal is a four-night escape that's a real English house party:

-Besides the usual round of full English breakfast, hot fork buffet lunch and afternoon tea, guests can take a cruise on Lake Windermere (included), or have treatments in the hotel spa or join the general manager for a brisk Boxing Day guided walk.
-Then there's more house party fun in the evening with casino gambling following the black tie Boxing Day dinner.
-It's only play money in the casino but there's a prize for the winner.Continue to 9 of 12 below.
+Besides the usual round of full English breakfast, hot fork buffet lunch, and afternoon tea, guests can take a cruise on Lake Windermere (included), have treatments in the hotel spa, or join the general manager for a brisk Boxing Day guided walk.
+Then there's more house party fun in the evening with casino gambling following the black-tie Boxing Day dinner.
+It's only play-money in the casino, but there is a prize for the winner.

 Christmas at the Isle of Eriska

-Plenty to Eat
+Plenty to Eat and Lots to Do

 Christmas at The Old Swan & Minster Mill

-If you've the room, have another full English breakfast and then join the Old Minster Treasure Hunt or other, yet to be announced, afternoon entertainments.
-Or, you may want to catch the first of the designer sales at nearby Bicester Village Designer Outlet Mall.
-A family friendly alternative is the Panto at Oxford Playhouse.
-(If you'd like to go, ask about booking tickets when you book your room).
+Enjoy another full English breakfast and then join the Old Minster Treasure Hunt or other, yet to be announced, afternoon entertainments.
+Alternatively, you may want to catch the first of the designer sales at nearby Bicester Village Designer Outlet Mall, and a family-friendly alternative is the Panto at Oxford Playhouse.
 The day ends with a farewell three-course dinner.
-Departure, after another full breakfast, is next morning, whenever you're ready.Continue to 11 of 12 below.
+Departure, after another full breakfast, is the next morning—whenever you're ready.

 Christmas in the 15th Century Swan at Lavenham

 Live entertainment is scheduled for both the three-course Boxing Day lunch and four-course candlelit dinner.
-Walk off all this feasting with some traditional Boxing Day exercise - an afternoon guided walk around the medieval village of Lavenham.Continue to 12 of 12 below.
+Walk off all this feasting with some traditional Boxing Day exercise like an afternoon guided walk around the medieval village of Lavenham.

 Christmas and New Year at Ellenborough Park

-The family and pet friendly Ellenburgh Park Hotel & Spa sits on the edge of Cheltenham Racecourse, perfectly positioned for attending New Year's Day racing at this... elegant track.
-If you book a holiday break here, the hotel can book your racing tickets too - plus chauffeur-driven transfers to and from the race course.
+If you'd like to attend the New Year's races at Cheltenham, you can't get much closer.
+The family and pet-friendly Ellenburgh Park Hotel & Spa sits on the edge of Cheltenham Racecourse, perfectly positioned for attending New Year's Day racing at this elegant track.
+If you book a holiday break here, the hotel can book your racing ticket as well as chauffeur-driven transfers to and from the race course.